loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_INTEGRATION.md

 ## 1. What this solution will do for you

-In this article we explain how to generally transfer a custom data field from LoyJoy to ProCampaign.
+In this article you will learn how to generally transfer a custom data field from LoyJoy to ProCampaign.
 For this example we use the field "favorite color".

 ## 2. What you need for this solution to work